tensorbase/tensorbase/README.md

 * **TensorBase is a highly hackable system**

-TensorBase is written from scratch in Rust language and its friend C. Here with comfortable languages and minimized dependencies, from-scratch architecting, you now use the most familiar tools to challenge the most difficult problems.
+TensorBase is written from scratch in Rust language and its friend C. Here with comfortable languages, minimized dependencies and from-scratch architectings, you now can use the most familiar tools to challenge the most difficult problems.

 * **Read more from [launch post](https://tensorbase.io/2020/08/04/hello-base.html)**.